Julius Cole Rassin, smiling with his banjo: polaroid with his name and dates handwritten below the photo, resting on a dark wood desk.

 Sunny Day.

 The album that launched Music Heals Minds.
-When Cole's parents gave Hannah six of his unfinished songs, she took them to Nashville, worked with professional session musicians, and released them as Sunny Day on September 16, 2018.
+When Julius Cole's parents gave Hannah six of his unfinished songs, she took them to Nashville, worked with professional session musicians, and released them as Sunny Day on September 16, 2018.

 Carried forward